 How The Shark Got Its Mouth

-The P-40 is perhaps best known by her service with the Flying Tigers 1st American Volunteer Group (AVG), of the Chinese Air Force, whom were American pilots who flew under civilian status with P-40Bs sporting with Chinese markings, and the famed Tiger mouth.
+The P-40 is perhaps best known for her service with the Flying Tigers 1st American Volunteer Group (AVG), of the Chinese Air Force, who were American pilots who flew under civilian status with P-40Bs sporting Chinese markings, and the famed Tiger mouth.
 The Flying Tigers consisted of the "Adam & Eves", the "Panda Bears" and the "Hell's Angels".

 Claire Chennault, leader of the Tigers, trained his pilots to utilize the P-40's particular performance characteristics to their own advantage.
 With higher dive speed than any Japanese fighter aircraft of the early war years, the AVG pilots utilized "boom-and-zoom" tactics.
 The Flying Tigers were so highly successful, that their feats were widely published, to boost sagging public morale at home.